KennethWussmann/lamDB/README.md

 ### Single-writer, are writes throttled?

 Yes, when the writer is busy, write requests will be retried for a configurable amount of time.

+### How can I improve response times?

+#### Keep database size small

+The network overhead of a large database can add up quickly in response times.

+#### Assign more memory

+Assigning more RAM will increase costs, but also CPU which is helpful when communicating with the database.

+#### Use the reader and writer directly

+The proxy `/graphql` endpoint is helpful to deal with throttles, but of course also adds up in the response times because it needs to also proxy traffic to the readers and writer.
+Usually discouraged, but you can of course also request the `/reader` and `/writer` directly.
+You then need to take care to only send read requests to readers and write requests only to the writer.
+Also keep in mind that there is only one writer.
+If it is busy currently, you'll get a 503 by API Gateway.

+You could even invoke the corresponding Lambdas directly to rule out API Gateway completely.
+This is also helpful for the opposite case, when you want to run long running operations.